Long-term care insurance for consumer directed care

 How HomePay can help organize payroll and taxes to streamline benefit claims

 Long-term care insurance is a type of insurance policy that helps pay for expenses related to the care of an elderly individual.
-According to the AARP, approximately 7.2 million Americans have a long-term care insurance policy.
-Different carriers provide different amounts and types of coverage so its important to look closely at the details before purchasing a policy.
+According to the American Association of Long-Term Care Insurance, more than 8 million Americans have a long-term care insurance policy.
+Different carriers provide different amounts and types of coverage, so look closely at the details before purchasing any policy.
+In general, purchasing a policy when you’re younger is less expensive than buying when you’re older.
 There are also some life insurance products that allow some of the death benefit to be converted into long-term care coverage.

 How do you qualify for benefits?

 Again, this can vary by policy, but generally when a person is unable to perform a certain amount of basic daily tasks, a long-term care insurance policy can begin paying out benefits so the person can have someone in their home to assist with these tasks.
-Some of these activities of daily living or ADLs can include bathing, dressing, eating, lifting, using the restroom and walking.
-Some policies can begin paying benefits if you are diagnosed with a cognitive condition like Alzheimers disease.
+Some of these activities of daily living (ADLs) can include bathing, dressing, eating, lifting, using the restroom and walking.
+Some policies can begin paying benefits if you are diagnosed with a cognitive condition such as Alzheimer’s disease.

-You'll find that some older policies have provisions that mandate agency-directed care.
-In recent years, we've seen a significant trend toward also accepting consumer-directed care because it is typically the most cost-effective form of care and preferred for cognitive-decline cases that need care continuity/stability of caregiver.
-However, LTC carriers are worried about fraud so they require consumer-directed care to be carefully documented and the employment to be handled in a professional and compliant manner.
+You'll find that some older policies have provisions that require care be facilitated by a staffing agency.
+However, in recent years, we at HomePay have seen a significant trend toward also allowing the family to hire a caregiver privately on their own because it can be more cost-effective.
+Additionally, some families prefer this option for cognitive-decline cases because of the need for care continuity and stability of having the same familiar caregiver every day.
+However, LTC carriers are worried about fraud so they require any form of in-home care to be carefully documented and the employment to be handled in a professional and compliant manner.

-Our HomePay service was built to support families who opt to hire a caregiver or small team of caregivers (i.e. consumer-directed care).
-If you're paying out of pocket or have a long-term care policy, our team can provide payroll documentation and tax calculations to assist in reimbursements - freeing up valuable time on your end.
+Our HomePay service was built to support families who opt to hire a caregiver or small team of caregivers (sometimes called consumer-directed care).
+If you're paying out of pocket or have a long-term care policy, our team can provide payroll documentation and tax calculations to assist in reimbursements and free up valuable time on your end.

-If you have any questions about purchasing a long-term care insurance policy or making a claim with a private hire caregiver, dont hesitate to call us.
+If you have any questions about purchasing a long-term care insurance policy or making a claim with a privately hired caregiver, don’t hesitate to call us.
 We're here to help!